 Salesforce Flow permissions update

 As part of the Winter '25 release Salesforce is updating the permissions model for Flows.
-This update will be enforced during September and October 2024.
-The change will require users to have specific permissions (Run Flows, Flow User, or Profile-level permissions) to execute flows.
-This change only affects flows running in User Context, ensuring that only authorized users can run flows (such as Screen Flows, which are not supported in Sage People).
+The change will require Sage People users to have specific permissions (Run Flows, Flow User, or Profile-level permissions) to execute flows.
+This change only affects flows running in User Context.
+It ensures that only authorized users can run flows (such as Screen Flows, which Sage People doesn't support).

-We expect very few customers to be impacted, because most flows within Sage People are Record-triggered or Scheduled flows, which run in System Context without Sharing, and are unaffected by this change.
+We expect this to impact few customers, because most flows within Sage People are Record-triggered or Scheduled flows.
+These run in System Context without Sharing, and are unaffected by this change.
 However, if you use custom flows as part of your configuration, it’s worth checking whether these fall into the affected flow types.
-Please refer to the detailed instructions below.
-If you have further questions or require additional support, please contact the Customer Success team.
+Refer to the detailed instructions below.
+If you have further questions or require other support, contact the Customer Success team.

 What are Flows?

-Flows are Salesforce’s primary automation tool, and are used extensively by many customers to automate various actions in Sage People including, but not limited to sending emails, updating records, and creating records.
+Flows are Salesforce’s primary automation tool.
+Customers use them extensively to automate various actions in Sage People including, but not limited to sending emails, updating records, and creating records.

-• Record-triggered: the flow is triggered in response to a record being created or updated by users or by another automated process such as a data load.
+• Record-triggered: the flow triggers in response to a user creating or updating a record, or by another automated process such as a data load

 These are the only two supported use-cases for flows in Sage People.
-Other types of flow, such as “Screen Flows” are not supported.
+Sage People doesn't support other types of flow, such as “Screen Flows”.

 What's changing?

 With the Winter '25 update, Salesforce is restricting a user’s ability to run flows without certain permissions.
-When the update is deployed, only users with the following permissions will be able to execute flows:
+Once you deploy the update, only users with the following permissions will be able to execute flows:

-• Flow User: this permission can be assigned to users directly
+• Flow User: you can assign this permission to users directly

-Important If the user in question does not have the required permission, the flow will not run.
+Important If the user in question doesn’t have the required permission, the flow won’t run.

 Why?

 Flows are a powerful feature of Salesforce.
-This security enhancement will ensure that flows can only be run by authorized users with the required permissions.
-Prior to this change, in some cases users could run all flows without profiles or permission sets.
+This security enhancement will ensure that only authorized users can run flows with the required permissions.
+Before this change, sometimes users could run all flows without profiles or permission sets.
 This update restricts flow access to users with specific permissions.

-This change will be enforced with the Salesforce Winter '25 release.
+You'll see this change with the Salesforce Winter '25 release.

-Important You cannot opt out of this change.
+Important You can’t opt out of this change.

 Production release roll-out dates: